 5. Integrates with other accounting programs

-Check out their site, for a complete list of programs and add-ons FreshBooks integrates with.
+Check out FreshBooks Cloud Accounting for a complete list of programs and add-ons that the program integrates with.

 6. Create professional estimates